How to Pivot to E-Commerce via DTC Business Model

 But what better CX stands for in e-commerce?
 In most cases, DTC brands are more obsessive about collecting customer data and subsequently using it to deliver highly personalized experiences, both online and in-store.

 Nike, for example, lets shoppers book a one-to-one in-store session with a brand consultant from their mobile app.
 When the person arrives, their Nike Expert already knows all about their size, preferences, and past purchases, and provides a line-up of relevant products to try out.
-The team says that such sessions have resulted in and a 300% increase in average order value.
+The team says that such sessions have resulted in 80% of conversions and a 300% increase in average order value.

 However, to build such a tight cross-channel shopping experience, you’d need a strong underlying technical infrastructure – an e-commerce platform.
 PaaS and open SaaS e-commerce platforms speed up time-to-value.
 Rather than starting from the ground up, you can mesh premade core commerce features – checkout, payment integrations, consumer analytics, among other e-commerce integrations – with a custom front-end to launch your brand faster.
 Such an approach goes by the name of MACH architecture.